Flu vaccinations: consent, patient safety and delegation

 Indemnity

-GP members can come to the MDU for advice and support with complaints, disciplinary investigations, adverse incidents or other issues relating to HCA vaccinations.
+GP members can come to the MDU for advice and support with complaints, disciplinary investigations, adverse incidents or other issues related to HCA vaccinations.

-If a claim arises in NHS practices in England and Wales, then these are covered by the state indemnity scheme.
-In Northern Ireland and Scotland, the MDU can provide GP members whose HCA staff administer vaccines with indemnity, provided certain safeguards are in place and that our membership department is informed.
+In England and Wales, clinical negligence claims arising from NHS vaccination work fall under the state indemnity scheme.
+In Northern Ireland and Scotland, the MDU can provide indemnity for GP members whose HCA staff administer vaccines, as long as certain safeguards are in place and our membership department is informed.

 Offsite clinics